My Mother’s Heels

 Yousif M. Qasmiyeh, University of Oxford and Refugee Hosts

-‘I live in Baddawi Camp in a small house.’
+‘I live in Baddawi Camp.’

 This is what I used to tell foreigners every single time they came to my primary school.
 At times I used to run after them and repeat these words without waiting for their questions.
 I have always thought that questions are inherent within answers and that answers very often comprise their questions, questions which no answers can address.

 It was in the early morning that the elderly woman would approach taxi drivers and workmen on the edges of my home-camp, begging them to take her to Haifa.
 I was nearly ten when I had the courage to mention this to my father.
 I knew that he would know the woman personally, since they shared the same origins.